rafael-tonello/SHU/README.md

     o.Call '$log.info' 'info message'

 ```
-[ ] Run shu cmddep check after get a package or restoring project
+[x] Run shu psysdeps check after get a package or restoring project
-[ ] Create an alias named 'alias' and redirect it to project_commands (git uses alias and is very nice.. and it is the same funcionality as project_commands)
+[x] Rename shu commands to plural (like mainfiles)
+[x] Do not show heades in command outputs (like in lists).. the comand itself is the header and it allow a easy use of these commands within subshells